ilo5u/CX-CPU/README.md

-# Preface
+# Forward
 This is a project about graduation thesis.

 ## sys/sys.src
 Include all verilog sources files about constructing a SoC and simulation files on it.

 ## backend
-Documents about how to transfer the user-defined isa on llvm backend.
+Include all documents about how to transfer the user-defined ISA on llvm backend.

+## pics
+Include all description pictures used in markdown files.

 # LLVM
 Records the steps how to modify llvm source files, for the purpose that enable the llvm compiler to compile c language on the new target machine.